srikanthsistu31/sahithyaravi1493.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an AI research engineer at the Machine Learning Lab of TU/e.
-I am proud to be supervised by amazing researchers [Joaquin Vanschoren](https://joaquinvanschoren.github.io/home/#lab) and [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/).
-My goal is to democratize machine learning by making it more accessible, automated, reproducible and interpretable.
+I am a first year PhD student in UBC CS advised by [Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/) and [Raymond NG](https://www.cs.ubc.ca/people/raymond-ng).
+I am part of the [Natural Language processing group](http://www.cs.ubc.ca/cs-research/lci/research-groups/natural-language-processing/).
+I am also happy to be a part of the core [OpenML](https://github.com/openml/OpenML) team.
+Before coming to UBC, I was a Masters student at TU/e and continued to work as a research engineer at the Machine Learning Lab of TU/e.
+I am lucky to have worked with amazing researchers such as [Joaquin Vanschoren](https://joaquinvanschoren.github.io/home/#lab) and [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/).
+My goal here was to democratize machine learning by making it more accessible, automated, reproducible and interpretable.
-Before joining the ML lab, I was a Masters student at TU/e, where I worked on a wide range of problems from IoT to bit coin mining and machine learning.